jasongregori/mini-frameworks-working/readme.markdown

 Do not try to statically link or share mini frameworks between projects.
 Just copy them directly into your project.
 You will thank yourself later for doing it that way.

 You are encouraged to manipulate mini frameworks in whatever way helps you.
-If you need to rename a file or add something specific to a mini framework for your current project, **do it!** When you start your next project, come back here and get a fresh copy.
+If you need to rename a file or add something specific to a mini framework for your current project, **do it**!
+When you start your next project, come back here and get a fresh copy.

 The Goal
 --------